Monday storms to bring strong gusts up to 50-60 mph, tornado and power outage risk

 PORTSMOUTH, Va.
-(WAVY) — Strong, damaging storms that swept across the South on Easter Sunday are heading into our area Monday morning, bringing powerful winds and heavy rain, with possible tornadoes and hail.
+(WAVY) — Strong, damaging storms that swept across the South on Easter Sunday, killing multiple people, are heading into our area Monday morning.
+The storms are expected to bring powerful winds and heavy rain, with possible tornadoes and hail.

 The strong winds, with gusts around 50 mph and up 60 mph near the coast, are expected to be the biggest problem.
 Much of the WAVY viewing area is under a tornado watch until noon.